tuananh/multiarch-docker-example/README.md

 # Multi-arch Docker Example

-Example of using `docker buildx bake` to build multi-arch container images.
+Example of to build multi-arch container images with `docker buildx bake` and GitHub Actions.

 The final image will be available for multi-arch: